 Disc Golf Course

 Try your hand at Disc Golf!
 Disc golf courses are growing in popularity throughout the province.
 Similar to golf in course layout and scoring, players 'toss' special discs at a basket while navigating various challenges.
 The Pro course length is 5195 feet with a 290 feet tee and the Amateur course length is 1919 feet with a 179 feet tee.
 This is a free activity, and is located off of Chartrand Avenue in Logan Lake at the Copper Ridge Disc Golf Course.

 This scenic trail meanders around the lake, and patient observers might be lucky enough to spot a muskrat emerge from the water, or a bald eagle perched on a ponderosa pine.
 Along the trail is an artificial trout-spawning channel where blackwater rainbow trout can be seen spawning in May.
 The nearby Duck Pond has a viewing deck perfect for witnessing this serene natural habitat.
 There are over 30 lakes in the area teeming with fish.
 Most of the lakes have camping facilities, and many of the resorts in the area offer boat and cabin rentals.

 Other activities include hiking, biking, tennis and ATV riding.
-A Disc Golf circuit runs around the far edge of the lake, and is great family fun.
 The Bike Skills Park situated behind the lake near the golf course, was designed by freestyle mountain biker Jay Hoots, and has something to offer for all abilities.